 A reminder: most people living with HIV and receiving treatment in Aotearoa are not considered immunocompromised.

 Are people living with HIV at more risk from mpox?

-Initial reports show a high proportion of mpox patients are living with HIV, the reasons for this are unclear.
-So far, it appears that in the current outbreak, people living with HIV who are on effective HIV treatment are typically experiencing infection in a very similar way to their HIV-negative counterparts, which means it is most often mild and self-limiting.
+People living with HIV are overrepresented in the number of mpox cases, but the reasons for this are not certain.
+It appears that people living with HIV who are on effective treatment are typically experiencing infection in a very similar way to their HIV-negative counterparts, which means it is most often mild and self-limiting.
 However, those who are not on treatment or have low CD4 cell counts may be more vulnerable to more severe mpox disease.

 The JYNNEOS vaccine is safe for people living with HIV.
 It has been tested among people living with HIV with CD4 counts >100.
 It can be used in people with lower CD4 counts, but we are not yet sure if it will be as effective.